sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+20 Feb 2009 - Small fix of a silly bug introduced below on accident where a pen
+              would not render in its selected colour/thickness.

 19 Feb 2009 - Added GPL.txt + fixed a bug with multiple images loaded into one
               tab.
 Fixed 'sure you want to open this file?' message dialog so